-The white grape variety comes from France.
-Synonyms are Chacolí Zuria, Courbeau, Courbi, Courbis Blanc, Courbu, Courbut Blanc, Courtoisie, Hondarribi Zuri and Vieux Pacherenc.
-It must not be confused with the varieties Arrufiac, Crouchen, Noah or Petit Courbu, even though synonyms or morphological similarities seem to indicate this.
-DNA analyses carried out in 1999 refuted the opinion of the French ampelographer Pierre Galet (1921-2019) that Courbu Blanc and Courbu Noir are colour mutations of the same variety.
-In the Spanish Basque Country, the three varieties grown in the mixed set, Courbu Blanc, Crouchen and Noah, are known as Hondarribi Zuri; see Hondarribi Beltza.
-This medium-ripening, high-yielding vine has extremely small berries.
-It is susceptible to botrytis and both types of mildew.
-The variety produces strong white wines with lemon aroma.
+The white grape variety originates from France.
+Synonyms are Bordeleza Zuria, Chacolí Zuria, Courbeau, Courbi, Courbis Blanc, Courbu, Courbut Blanc, Courtoisie, Hondarribi Zuri and Vieux Pacherenc.
+It should not be confused with the varieties Arrufiac, Crouchen, Noah or Petit Courbu, despite seemingly suggestive synonyms or morphological similarities.
+According to DNA analyses carried out in 1999, the opinion held by the French ampelographer Pierre Galet (1921-2019) that Courbu Blanc and Courbu Noir are colour mutations of the same variety has been refuted.
+In the Spanish Basque Country, the three varieties grown in mixed sets, Courbu Blanc, Crouchen and Noah, are called Hondarribi Zuri; see under Hondarribi Beltza.
+This medium-maturing, high-yielding vine has extremely small berries.
+It is susceptible to botrytis and both powdery mildews.
+The variety produces strong white wines with a lemon flavour.
 It was already threatened with extinction and was successfully revived.
-Courbu Blanc is registered in south-west France in the areas of Béarn, Irouléguy, Jurançon and Pacherenc du Vic-Bilh.
-The total area under cultivation in 2016 was 32 hectares (Kym Anderson).
+Courbu Blanc is authorised in south-western France in the areas of Béarn, Irouléguy, Jurançon and Pacherenc du Vic-Bilh.
+The area under cultivation in 2016 totalled 32 hectares (Kym Anderson).